papis/papis/doc/source/info_file.rst

 At the heart of Papis is the information file (or info file, for short).
 All information about documents is contained in info files.

-It uses the `YAML <https://yaml.org>`__ syntax to store information, which is a very human-readable language.
-It is quite format-free: Papis does not assume that any special information should be there.
-However it will interpret the field ``files`` as the files linked to the document for the ``papis open`` command.
-The ``files`` field should be formatted as a YAML list.
+It uses the `YAML <https://yaml.org>`__ syntax, which is very human-readable.
+The information file is flexible: Papis does not assume that any specific information is contained in it, except for the ``papis_id``, which is automatically generated when missing.
+However, certain functionality requires additional keys (e.g. the ``files`` key is required by ``papis open``).

 For instance, when storing papers with Papis, you likely want to store author and title in like this: